segmentio/segment-docs/src/connections/destinations/catalog/algolia-insights/index.md

 ## Mapping Events

 By default, Algolia has set up mappings for Product Clicked, Product Viewed and Order Completed events.
-If your event structure doesn't match the spec you can update this by using the Mapping Tab.
+If your event structure doesn't match [Segments V2 Ecommerce Spec](/docs/connections/spec/ecommerce/v2/) you can update this by using the Mapping Tab.

 ![Mappings Tab](images/mapping_tab.png)